Kushelbek/cot-pagedelbtn/README.md

 ### Comments

-To see this Extension in action - open «pagedelbtn» plugin page.
+To see this Extension in action - open page edit form.

 Licence
 -------